googleapis/gcs-resumable-upload/readme.md

 If you already have a resumable URI from a previously-created resumable upload, just pass it in here and we'll use that.

+###### config.userProject

+- Type: `string`
+- *Optional*

+If the bucket being accessed has `requesterPays` functionality enabled, this can be set to control which project is billed for the access of this file.

 --

 #### Events